 The collections are also used in the park’s interpretive programs.
 For example, mounted plant specimens from the nearly 1,500 cataloged biology specimens are used to show visitors the characteristics of plants species found on Fire Island.

 The majority of the Fire Island National Seashore's museum collections are related to the Floyd Family.
-However, the are objects and documents related to the United States Life Saving Service, the Fire Island Light Station, the history of Fire Island and its communities and a collection related to the history of the park.
+However, there are objects and documents related to the United States Life Saving Service, the Fire Island Light Station, the history of Fire Island and its communities, and a collection related to the history of the park.
 The materials that are not on permanent exhibit are housed in the Curatorial Storage Facility for preservation and protection.

 The Historic Collection, dating from the late 1600s until the 1970s, contains over 25,000 objects.
-These include oil on canvas paintings, lithographs, steel engravings, shirts, socks, shoes, rifles, sabers, uniforms, hats, bodices, gloves, books, drawings, silverware, cups, saucers, plates, plates, glasses, bottles, rings, fans, dresses, wagons, blueprints, maps and magazines and many other objects related to the use and occupancy of the Old Mastic House and the property by the Floyd Family.
+These include oil on canvas paintings, lithographs, steel engravings, shirts, socks, shoes, rifles, sabers, uniforms, hats, bodices, gloves, books, drawings, silverware, cups, saucers, plates, plates, glasses, bottles, rings, fans, dresses, wagons, blueprints, maps and magazines, and many other objects related to the use and occupancy of the Old Mastic House and the property by the Floyd Family.

-The Archival Collection contains over 35,000 documents from bills, receipts, letters, Last Wills and Testaments, school notebooks, newspaper clippings, Deeds and Indentures, dating from the late 1600s to the 1970s.
+The Archival Collection contains over 35,000 documents from bills, receipts, letters, Last Wills and Testaments, school notebooks, newspaper clippings, Deeds, and Indentures, dating from the late 1600s to the 1970s.
 These documents provide approved researchers an opportunity to work with primary sources.

 This collection also contains materials related to the developmental history of the park.
 The “No Fire Island National Seashore” posters and “I want a Fire Island National Seashore” bumper stickers are stored right near the blueprints for the Watch Hill development and the materials related to the public hearing on the first General Management Plan from the mid–1970s.